Filter out male privilege, and the web can be a ghost town

 Instead, the project is meant to inform Normally’s own thinking on how we should be designing products for the internet.
 And the company believes it’s onto something as a result.

-“What we identified as interesting is [viewing the web] according to your own criteria instead of an algorithm that’s operating on your behalf about what you want to see next,” says Basil Safwat, design director of AI at Normally.
+“What we identified as interesting is [viewing the web] according to your own criteria instead of an algorithm that’s operating on your behalf about what you want to see next,” says Safwat.
 “The idea is, you’re in charge of your own algorithm.”

 In other words, while the gender gap is affecting what we read online, the algorithms at play are perhaps an even deeper-seated issue in the digital world in particular.
 Normally has run other experiments, such as filtering conservative and liberal content, for instance, to see what that kind of control over news flow would feel like.
 That’s clearly not the right solution, either, as it would simply further ensconce us in a bubble of our own making.